r-mashoodh/nves_MethEvol/README.md

-#### Gene body methylation evolves during the sustained loss of parental care in the burying beetle.
+#### Sarkies et al., (2024) Gene body methylation evolves during the sustained loss of parental care in the burying beetle.

-Updating ...
+1.